A Coaching Power Tool created by Dhruva Sen

-The differences lies in the fact that 360 degree sources data from multiple stakeholders which could be internal or external.
-Internal stakeholders are typically the role set members i.e subordinates, peers and bosses. (singular or plural) and the external stakeholders are the customers and the vendors.
-The participant normally chooses who would give the feedback.
-The assessment/development centre method on the other hand looks at the behaviours demonstrated during a simulated activity like group exercise, role play etc.
+The differences lie in the fact that 360-degree sources data from multiple stakeholders which could be internal or external.
+Internal stakeholders are typically the role set members i.e subordinates, peers, and bosses. (singular or plural), and the external stakeholders are the customers and the vendors.
+The participant normally chooses who would give feedback.
+The assessment/development center method on the other hand looks at the behaviors demonstrated during a simulated activity like group exercise, role play, etc.

 Aiding the process is a psychometric instrument which is the individual’s preferred response to a variety of situations which again demonstrates the demonstration of competency.
-Feedback process is meant to be 2 way and is exploratory.
+The feedback process is meant to be 2 way and is exploratory.
 The trained feedback provider would not only look at what is evident and but also the not so evident.
 Sharp Observation is the key.
 The model which is normally deployed is the Johari window named after Joe and Harry.
 A pictorial depiction of the window is as follows: http://media.ove.cybermage.se/2010/01/johari-window.jpg Public Knowledge is the open arena and also the blind spot while Private knowledge is the hidden or facade area and the dark area which is unknown to both.